bsideswpg/bsideswpg.github.io/2017-speakers.md

 <div class="row">
   <div class="col-lg-7">
-    <p class="abstract">This talk will discuss tools that can be used to investigate emails to determine whether they are phising attempts.</p>
+    <p class="abstract">This talk will discuss tools that can be used to investigate emails to determine whether they are phishing attempts.</p>

     <p class="bio">Aemilianus AKA AK is a local tech enthusiast, currently working as a Systems Administrator for Deposit Guarantee Corporation of Manitoba.
 He spends his day fighting with government IT systems, and his nights trying to forget his days.</p>
   </div>